 Completing case studies as a student gives you first-hand experience, working with different personalities, different blending techniques and seeing varying results among application methods.
 You also get hands-on guidance from me as your instructor, helping you navigate your findings, questions, theories and intuitions to deepen your aromatherapy skills and knowledge.

-I often get asked by students completing their certification course case studies, “why does one application method work better for some people, over others?”
+As my students are completing their certification course case studies, their question of “why does one application method work better for some people, over others?” is an important one.
 This answer is simple, yet complicated.
 You already know that everyone is different.
 Some people are more responsive than others.
 Some are more sensitive.
 Some have superficial or situational needs.
 While others have more deep-rooted, hidden and buried emotional traumas, that need reaching in order to help them dissipate.

 - Absorption rate varies per person.
 If the lymphatic system is highly congested, there are obstructions (such as scar tissue) or the person is “closed-off” emotionally and mentally, their absorption rate will be slower, thus spray applications may seem to be less effective.
 When in actuality, it is serving like a homeopathic, making small, but substantial headway while carving through the scar tissue, old wounds and congestion, a little at a time.
 This subtle approach is needed when someone is not ready to work on the emotions being brought to the forefront, they are sensitive or have a weak constitution.

 Hence, this helps us understand why custom blends are so much more powerful and necessary.
 You can properly assess someone’s physical, mental and emotional needs, and match up the appropriate blend or blends needed to help them achieve their mind-body wholeness.

 Essential oils and carrier oils I like best to help someone when they feel stuck, or stagnant are:

 - You can add a total of 3-6 drops of any of the essential oils listed, in any combination to a diffuser